Jennifer Kerr

 My first session

 If you are considering therapy, I am happy to talk through what you are looking for.
-I offer a free 15 minute introductory telephone call in which I can tell you more about how I work and you can ask any questions about the arrangements for counselling before committing to an initial assessment.
+I offer a free 15 minute introductory telephone or video call in which I can tell you more about how I work and you can ask any questions about the arrangements for counselling before committing to an initial assessment.
 This is not a therapy session, but a gentle starting point.

 What I can help with